getpelican/pelican/docs/plugins.rst

 be disabled and only listed plugins will be registered and you will have to explicitly list the namespace plugins as well.

-If you are using ``PLUGINS`` setting, you can specify plugins in two ways.
+If you are using the ``PLUGINS`` setting, you can specify plugins in two ways.
 The first method specifies plugins as a list of strings.
 Namespace plugins can be specified either by their full names (``pelican.plugins.myplugin``) or by their short names (``myplugin``)::